Environment

 Calls to the logger that might occur during simulation must use spdlog macros, like SPDLOG_LOGGER_INFO.

-Although DPsim currently does not have any conventions on versioning, the periodic creation of new versions can help to mark significant changes and to analyze new portions of code using tools like SonarCloud.
+DPsim currently uses to Semantic Versioning.
+The periodic creation of new versions can help to mark significant changes and to analyze new portions of code using tools like SonarCloud.

 A new version of DPsim has to be indicated as follows: